 By: Maggie Cooper

 I think that my barista is making me sick.
-I’m not talking about the holes in his earlobes that are big enough to throw a baseball through, or the fact that he really should put a hair net over his bushy beard.
-I’m talking about the latte that he has been making for me every morning.
+I’m not talking about the holes in his earlobes that are big enough to throw a baseball through or the fact that he really should put a hair net over his bushy beard.
+I’m talking about the latte that he makes for me every morning.

-I can’t wait to get to the front of the drive-thru and feel that warm cup in my hands.
+I can’t wait to get to the front of the drive-thru and get that warm cup in my hands.
 It may actually be the only reason that I get out of bed in the morning.
-By the time I get to work, however, the latte is gone, and I am left feeling very nauseous, gassy and racing for the bathroom.
+Unfortunately, by the time I get to work, the latte is gone; and I am left feeling very nauseous and gassy as I race for the bathroom.

 Even though I feel sick every morning, I refuse to even imagine beginning my day without one cup of coffee.
 I am not a morning person, and coffee may be the only way that I have been able to maintain my “never killed anyone streak”.

-However, since I was getting really tired of my stomach feeling horrible every morning, I decided to do some research to see if I could determine what aspect of my coffee makes me feel so bad.
+However, since I’m getting really tired of my stomach feeling horrible every morning, I decided to do some research to see if I could determine what aspect of my coffee makes me feel so bad.
 I was hoping that I could just change my latte a bit, rather than give it up altogether.

 Answer: If milk is what is making me sick, I can still drink coffee.
-But I will have to use a milk substitute, such as non-dairy creamer, soy milk or almond milk.
+But I will have to use a milk substitute, such as non-dairy creamer, soy milk, or almond milk.

-Answer: The good news is that there are some sugar substitutes that are tolerated by people with GSID.
+Answer: The good news is that there are some sugar substitutes that are tolerated by people with CSID.
 If sugar is the culprit, then I might be able to sweeten my coffee with Sweet’N Low or Equal and feel fine.